 Spoofing is an impersonation of a customer, device or user online.
 Remember when in movies hackers always try to cyber-attack Pentagon?
-Well it is most likely that they also use spoofing to cover up their tracks afterwords.
+Well, it is most likely that they also use spoofing to cover up their tracks afterward.

 Let’s start from the basics